 Kindness is love in action.
 Give it a go.
 Notice what happens to your thoughts, feelings, and relationships as you do.

 Here are 7 ways to Bring Radical Kindness to Everyday life

 1. Begin Each Day with a Moment of a Kindfulness

 Kindfulness is being aware of the present moment with heart.
 Whether this is finding time for a short prayer, a 20-minute centering practice, taking a walk in nature, or another kind of contemplative moment, make time for a “sacred routine.”

 Craft a personal ritual where you acknowledge and appreciate the whole of your experience.

 A quiet mind and attention to the rhythm of your breathing ignites your parasympathetic nervous system.
 This is your “calm and connect” circuitry.

-It’s much easier to embody kindness when you are not stressed.
+It’s much easier to embody radical kindness when you are not stressed.
 A kindful pause instills a foundation for a friendly mindset.
-Even if you wake up on the wrong side of the bed, or may be holding a grudge, or anticipate a tough day ahead, simply acknowledge the moment without judgment and with a caring heart.
+Even if you wake up on the wrong side of the bed, or are holding a grudge, or anticipate a tough day ahead, simply acknowledge the moment without judgment and with a caring heart.